Bg

 This is a method of treating insomnia that targets underlying physical, environmental, emotional, and behavioral issues without the use of sleep medications or supplements.
 CBT-I during pregnancy has also been shown to improve symptoms of postpartum depression and reduce some cases of major depression.

-If you are having trouble sleeping, consider these lifestyle changes and sleep hygiene practices before taking a sleep aid:
+If you are having trouble sleeping, consider these lifestyle changes and practices before taking a sleep aid:

 1. Develop a routine sleep schedule.